aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts_rich/README.md

 ## Extending The Solution

-By editing the Lambda function, you can customize the solution, adding different types of information, and changing the design of emails.
+You can customize the solution, such as adding different types of information, modifying the format of email subject, and changing the layout of email body.

 The logic to gather anomaly information and generate HTML formatted email is implemented in the Lambda function (`readable_alerts_rich.py`).
 The CloudFormation template (`HumanReadableAlertsRich.YAML`) contains a copy of the script, so please note that you may have to update the CloudFormation template if you want to deploy your customized version of the solution using CloudFormation.